ernestk-git/data-scientist-ish/tutorials/xgboost.md

     * You can check your current version of gcc by running `brew install gcc` again...it should report back that it is already installed and the current version number (i.e. 'gcc 7.2.0 is already installed')
 6. `cp make/config.mk ./config.mk`
 7. `make -j4`
-8. cd python-package
+8. `cd python-package`
-8.a.
+8a.
 If you wish to install xgboost to a particular env (python 3 or fastai, for instance), activate it now: `source activate fastai`
 9. python setup.py install

 Alternatively, you can brew install gcc5, but I like to have the latest version of things.